malramsay64/phd-thesis/03_Dynamics/results.md

 $$ m = 4D. $$

-Plotting the Mean Squared displacement (MSD) of the trimer molecule gives the image below.
+Plotting the Mean Squared Displacement (MSD) of the trimer molecule gives the image below.

 ![The Mean Squared Displacment of the trimer molecule